ubc-cpsc455-2024S/project-28_svkk/README.md

   **Users can add a cover letter**
     - Users will copy and paste the text from the cover letter they want to add to their account into a text area
-    - The cover letter content will be stored in a database which can be retrieved in future when the user logs in into the account
-    - ~~The user can click a button that stores the content of the cover letter in a mongodb database corresponding to the user's account for data persistence.
-The user will be able to use this cover letter anytime they log in as it is saved in their account~~
+    - The user can click a button that stores the content of the cover letter in a mongodb database corresponding to the user's account for data persistence.
+The user will be able to use this cover letter anytime they log in as it is saved in their account

 <b> Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
 Sketch these physically on paper and then scan and add to your repo.
 (If you’d like to use sketch/prototype software because that’s easier somehow, you can, but we’d advise against it as these prototypes should be low-fidelity (i.e. look bad)). </b>